laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-cde.md

     requirements.

-    This document also introduces the concept of Application Profiles, which arelayered on top of the CBOR CDE Profile and can address more application specific requirements.
+    This document also introduces the concept of Application Profiles, which are layered on top of the CBOR CDE Profile and can address more application specific requirements.
     To demonstrate how Application Profiles can be built on the CDE, a companion document defines the application profile "dCBOR".